Second article about our five week trip in China.

-First if all, we wanted to get there by ourselves.
+First of all, we wanted to get there by ourselves.
 So we took our scooter, and drove until the river.
-Then we parked it and crossed the river on a little boat.
+Then we parked it and crossed the river on a little boat like this…

-The idea was to hike 2 more hours to get to Xianggong Hill, but a driver suddenly stopped by the road and nicely proposed us to take us, for free.
+The idea was to hike 2 more hours to get to Xianggong Hill, but a driver suddenly stopped by the road and nicely offered us a ride.
 So we accepted!
 There is an entrance ticket of 60 yuan to the mountain (because they built stairs…) and the ascent is relatively short (like 20 minutes).
 The panorama is absolutely stunning and we were barely 5 people on the platforms.
 It first looked like that…

 With such a weather, definitely no need to wake up early for a sunrise with no sun… I LOVE this light!
-It is really mystical!
+It is really soft and mystical!